-Dollars and Sense - (1/2 credit) 10th -12th grade
+Dollars and Sense - (1/2 credit)

 Dollars and Sense focuses on consumer practices and responsibilities, the money management process, decision-making skills, impact of technology, and preparation for human services careers.
 Students are encouraged to participate in career and technical student organizations and other leadership organizations.